DoHe/tdd-kata/game_of_life/README.md

 # Game of Life

 ## Task
 Implement Conway's game of life.
-The function should take an arbitrarily sized grid (a list of lists) of cells like this:
+The function should take an arbitrarily sized grid (a list of same length lists) of cells like this:
 ```python
 [
     ['.', '.', '.', '.'],